MittapalliHareesh/Android_FallingWords/README.md

 <h3> Assumptions:- </h3>

-Major focus to keep UI simple things.
 By using MVVM architecture sepearted View, Bussiness logic and API/Database operations.
-To keep observe data used LiveData object with RXJava.
-For Injecting components used Dependency Injection Library.
+To keep observe data i have used LiveData object with RXJava.
+And to inject components i have used Dependency Injection Library.

-For Time Constarints could not able to write test cases and supported only portrait mode.
+For Time Constarints could not able to write test cases and app restricted to only portrait mode.